-Adjusted Net Debt is defined as current and non-current borrowings less cash and cash equivalents, all as disclosed on the consolidated financial position and also includes 50% of the Group's € 1.3 billion of the perpetual bonds (consistent with rating agencies' methodology).
+Adjusted Net Debt is defined as current and non-current borrowings less cash and cash equivalents, all as disclosed on the consolidated financial position and also includes 50% of the Group's EUR 1.3 billion of the perpetual bonds (consistent with rating agencies' methodology).
 The Group believes that Adjusted Net Debt is relevant to investors, since it gives an indication of the absolute level of non-equity funding of the business.
-This can be compared to the income and cash items on the statement of financial position from which it is derived:
+This can be compared to the income and cash flows generated by the business, and available undrawn facilities.

-The following table reconciles Adjusted Net Debt to the relevant line flows generated by the business, and available undrawn facilities.
+The following table reconciles Adjusted Net Debt to the relevant line items on the statement of financial position from which it is derived: